MMCiTeam1/mmci-versioncontrol-assignment/README.md

 **What would you do differently?- SP**
-Having branches to invoke and experiment with authors vision is although a boon, it can sometimes create unncessary diversions from the primary authors principle concepts that forms the basis of the novel.
+Having branches to invoke and experiment with authors vision although a boon, can sometimes create unncessary diversions from the primary authors principle concepts that forms the basis of the novel.
 It would be good to have a feature that lets owner (in this case the parimary author) to set some pieces in stone i.e., uneditable.
+This helps preserve the integrity of the novel and enhances the workflow.

 ***Each member of a team must perform a 'commit'***